-The global Corona virus pandemic affected strongly travel behavior with expected long-term changes which will run counter to a sustainable development of mobility.
-One main issue is the setback experienced by public transport.
-This paper analyses the change in public transport, the reasons behind and potential measures.
-It is based on a quantitative survey, mobility data for the time before Corona and a focus groups discussion.
-The results suggest notable reduction in public transport use during the pandemic and critical evaluation of implemented measures.
-A reduction in public transport season ticket can be observed with variation in the values depending on subjective evaluation of public transport, type of settlement, and teleworking frequency.
+The global Corona virus pandemic strongly affected travel behavior.
+Long-term changes are expected which will run counter to a development of a sustainable mobility.
+One main issue is the setback for public transport and the preference for individual motorized modes.
+This paper analyses the changes in public transport, the reasons behind and potential counter measures.
+It is based on a quantitative survey, mobility data of the time before Corona and a focus groups discussion.
+The results suggest notable reduction in public transport use during the pandemic and critical evaluation of implemented measures against Corona.
+A reduction in public transport season tickets can be observed with variation in the values depending on subjective evaluation of public transport, type of settlement, and teleworking frequency.
 The paper discusses strategies for the development of a more resilient public transport system.

-© 2022 The Authors.
+© 2023 The Authors.
 Published by ELSEVIER B.V.
-This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0)

-Peer-review under responsibility of the scientific committee of the Transport Research Arena (TRA) Conference Keywords: public transport, resilience of public transport, COVID-19 impact, travel behaviour, policy measures
+This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0) Peer-review under responsibility of the scientific committee of the Transport Research Arena (TRA) Conference